mirkokiefer/KeyboardListenerKit/README.md

 # KeyboardListenerKit

-A Swift package for listening to global keyboard events in SwiftUI macOS applications.
+A Swift package for listening to global keyboard events in macOS applications.

 ## Features